 1. Technical Superiority

-The equipment used to take listing photos can mean the difference between good and bad photography.
+The equipment used to take listing photos can mean the difference between good and bad real estate photography.
 When comparing camera phones and digital cameras, there is no question that DSLR cameras are technically superior.
 While smartphones offer both convenience and web connectivity, they can’t produce the same high-quality photos as a traditional DSLR camera.

 Amateur cameras can’t give the scenic impressions produced by professional cameras.
 DSLR cameras possess features that create beautiful, high-quality photos that smartphones just can’t match.